 Within the new plan, new programme phases have been developed to provide an overview of different phases of the work needed to complete the work on installing a new new long term sustainable sewer in Mermaid Quay.
 An overview of each phase is shown here.

 Want to know more?

-We also have a site office at 19A Bute Street for more information.
+We also have a site office at 19A Bute Street.
+You are welcome to call in and see our Customer Engagement Officer, Tomos Davies for more information.
 The site office is open 5 days a week, Monday to Friday between 9am and 5pm.

 You can also reach Tomos on 07866818183 or firstname.lastname@example.org.
 Should you need to contact us urgently, you can call our wastewater team on 0800 085 3968.